Preston weather forecast: This is when rain is set to hit Preston

 What is the long-term forecast for Preston?

+The rest of the week is then set to see a mixture of sunny spells and cloud and light showers, with temperatures ranging from 9-12C.

-Sunday is then set to see rain continuously throughout the day, with a maximum temperature of 14C.
+Thursday is set to see light showers throughout the day, with some light showers on Friday afternoon.

-Looking further ahead, the end of October and into early November could see weather systems become slow-moving at times.
-This will lead to the risk of longer unsettled spells, but also the chance of longer settled spells.

-During any generally settled and drier spells of weather there is an increasing risk of overnight frost and fog, especially in the north of the UK.
-On the whole temperatures are likely to be rather cold overall.
+Looking further ahead, the beginning of November is set to see changeable and windy weather, with bands of rain or showers, interspersed with drier, quieter spells, according to the Met Office.

+Towards the middle of the month, there are signs that high pressure may become more dominant, bringing more generally settled conditions, but with a greater chance of overnight frost and fog.